codedbycopper/ccodedbycopper.github.io/README.md

-# codedbycopper.github.io
-✨ The live portfolio of M.West, a soul-led content strategist and product-minded copywriter.
-Explore content systems, writing samples, and UX-focused storytelling—rooted in clarity, connection, and sacred structure.
 # ✨ M.West | Portfolio of Coded by Copper

 Welcome to my creative command center.
 I’m **M.West**—a soul-led content strategist, copywriter, and product-minded operator with 10+ years of experience across fintech, wellness, customer experience, and SaaS.